25 "Trials of the Century" and the Media Frenzies That Accompanied Them

 By the time O.J.
 Simpson was put on trial for the murders of Nicole Brown Simpson and Ronald Goldman—January 24, 1995—cable news was coming into its own.
 (CNN had been around for 15 years and Court TV had debuted just a few years prior.
 Fox News and MSNBC, meanwhile, wouldn't be launched for another year.)
 The 24-hour networks made a spectacle of the trial, broadcasting every detail for an obsessed country that couldn't get enough.
 Very real specifics of the case were treated like plot points from a shared text—the white Bronco, Bruno Magli shoes, the leather glove, Kato Kaelin, and DNA evidence, to name just a small few.

 While the double murder had the makings of early "trials of the century" (celebrity suspect, shocking violence), cable news (as well as traditional press outlets) catapulted the case to unparalleled levels of nationwide attention.
-As Mark Crispin Miller, a professor of media studies at NYU, told the Washington Post, the Simpson trial served as a “harbinger of an entirely different media landscape — an event that preoccupies everyone full-time for months on end."
+As Mark Crispin Miller, a professor of Media, Culture, and Communication at NYU, told the Washington Post, the Simpson trial served as a “harbinger of an entirely different media landscape — an event that preoccupies everyone full-time for months on end."
 From the white Bronco chase to Simpson's shocking acquittal on October 3, 1995, the country was watching the future of media play out before our eyes.

 The trial is still so fresh in the public's mind that, today, over 20 years after the fact, people still freely refer to it as the "trial of the century."

-On December 19, 1998, the House of Representatives voted to impeach President Bill Clinton on the counts of perjury and obstruction of justice, charges that came about during the investigation and aftermath of his sex scandal involving White House intern Monica Lewinsky.
+On December 19, 1998, the House of Representatives voted to impeach President Bill Clinton on the counts of perjury and obstruction of justice, charges that came out of a sexual harassment lawsuit.

 As the Washington Post’s Peter Carlson wrote in 1999, the impeachment proceedings of Bill Clinton would be, to plenty of folks, the “trial of the century”: